jakebayliss/jpfitness/app/Subscription Content/week3-chest-and-back.md

   </video>
 </figure>

-- Final exercise!!! x3 working sets and x1 set til failure

-- The working sets are preferrably non-assisted but if you do need to use the assisted machine that's fine too!
+- Final exercise!!! x3 sets of pull ups (preferably non-assisted) but if you require assistance then that's perfectly fine too!

 - If you can only do a handful of reps that's totally fine too, keep at it and gradually build yourself up to 8-12 reps